-JDCL in response to a request from the Township.
+JDCL submitted a "Visual Information Package" in 2012 The submission was prepared by JDCL in response to a request from the Township.
 Mr. Colin Berman, OALA, CSLA of Brook McIlroy Inc. (Brook McIlroy), a licensed landscape architect, undertook a review of the Visual Information Package on behalf of the Township and considered site plans from June 6, 2014 and August 1, 2014.
 As part of Mr. Berman's review he also toured the site.
 This included driving along Highway 7 and 6th Line and stopping at the vantage points depicted in the Visual Information Package.
 In addition, he entered the site at the south-west and north-east corners to view areas where a berm is proposed to be constructed.
 Mr. Berman concluded in a letter dated November 5, 2014 that "the information contained within it is reasonably accurate and that it fairly represents the ability of the public to view the proposed operation from lands around the site."

-The review of the Visual Information Package provided by JDCL carried out on the Township's behalf by Brook McIlroy, concluded that the information is reasonably accurate and fairly represents the ability of the public to view the proposed operation from lands around the site.
+The review of the Visual Information Package provided by JDCL carried out on the Township's behalf by Brook McIIroy, concluded that the information is reasonably accurate and fairly represents the ability of the public to view the proposed operation from lands around the site.
 The development should be controlled to ensure that it generally reflects the proposal as assessed as a condition of development through the zoning by-law and ARA site plan.